marin-m/pbtk/README.md

 * Support for the JSPB (main JavaScript) runtime.
 * If there's any other platform you wish to see supported, just drop an issue and I'll look at it.

-I've tried to do my best to produce thoroughly readable and commented code (except for parts that are mostly self-describing, like connecting GUI signals) that you'll enjoy looking at, so you can contribute.
+I've tried to do my best to produce thoroughly readable and commented code (except for parts that are mostly self-describing, like connecting GUI signals) for most modules, so you can contribute.

 ## Licensing

 As pbtk uses PyQt, it is released under the [GNU GPL](https://www.gnu.org/licenses/gpl-3.0.html) license (I, hereby, etc.) I would likely have chosen something public domain-like otherwise.
-By contributing to this repository, you accept to have your code used by 13 year-olds trying hesitatingly to get into hacking and be legally bound to Satan.